Mehmed VI: Early life

 Much of Vahdeddin's princedom, especially under Abdul Hamid II, was spent in luxurious peace, without care for politics or conflict.
 After all, during Abdul Hamid's reign, he was behind Reşâd Efendi, Kemaleddin Efendi, Süleyman Efendi, and Yusuf İzzeddin Efendi in the succession, so it did not seem likely he would ever come to the throne.
 At Feriye he liked to host guests, and frequently organized music parties with his fasıl orchestra, which consisted of musician apprentices whom he personally took care of in training.
-Many of the most popular contemporary Ottoman musicians of the time frequented his Çengelköy Pavilion.
+Many of the popular alaturka musicians of the time frequented his Çengelköy Pavilion.
 While Vahdeddin was not one for pomp and flamboyancy, he did care for fashion.
 He was one of the best dressed princes of the royal family, and his first consort Nazikeda Hanım made sure their daughters dressed in the most contemporary styles, which invited compliments from Abdul Hamid and other members of the royal family.

-In 1909, at the age of forty-six, he took his first steps outside of Istanbul when he accompanied his half-brother, the new Sultan Mehmed V Reşâd on a tour of Bursa.
+In 1909, at the age of forty-six, he took his first steps outside of Constantinople when he accompanied his half-brother, the new Sultan Mehmed V Reşâd on a tour of Bursa.
 He accompanied him for another royal tour of Edirne a year later.

 One of his first conflicts with the CUP was when he harbored an anti-Unionist, Şabân Efendi, in his palace in the aftermath of the 1913 coup d'état.
 Mahmud Şevket Pasha obtained an arrest warrant for the man, and had Vahdeddin's palace surrounded.
 Vahdeddin did not consent to the soldiers entering his palace, saying he would shoot dead anyone who attempted to enter in order to arrest an innocent man taking refuge in his palace.
 He was able to facilitate Şaban's escape to Egypt.
 Vahdeddin's attitude greatly infuriated Şevket Pasha, and their dispute could only be mulled over by Abdul Mejid's mediation.
 Nevertheless, under the Unionist dictatorship, Vahdeddin's happy-go-lucky life in Çengelköy moved on, save for the spies and surveillance officers which were reporting his activities to the CUP's Central Committee.

 There was a quiet rivalry with his half-brother Crown Prince İzzeddin and he repeatedly requested that Mehmed V retract İzzeddin as heir apparent.
 In the end İzzeddin unexpectedly committed suicide on 1 February 1916, putting Vahdeddin on track to succeed his brother upon his death.